-- 2. As part of the statewide Choose Safety for Life campaign, MIEMSS and the Maryland State Firemen's Association, sent letters to EMS.
-Fire, and Rescue providers across Maryland asking them to put the message "Seat Belts Save Lives-Buckle Up, Maryland!" on - their outdoor signage from November 15-November 30, 2009. in by Hyattstown Volunteer Fire Department.) - 3.
-MIEMSS is encouraging all emergency services providers to take the National Seat Belt Pledge.
+2. As part of the statewide Choose Safety for Life campaign, MIEMSS and the Maryland State Firemen's Association, sent letters to EMS, Fire, and Rescue providers across Maryland asking them to put the message "Seat Belts Save Lives-Buckle Up, Maryland!" on their outdoor signage from November 15-November 30, 2009.
+(See photo on page 3 that was sent in by Hyattstown Volunteer Fire Department.)

+3. MIEMSS is encouraging all emergency services providers to take the National Seat Belt Pledge.